 The first thing to figure out is whether or not the claimant (the injured person) was truly a trespasser on the dog owner's property, because that will determine the legal duty of care that the dog owner probably owes to the claimant under the law, and the applicability of the state's dog bite statute.

 A trespasser is someone who unlawfully enters the property or land of another.
 However, be aware that simply entering property without the landowner’s permission does not automatically make someone a trespasser.
 In some situations, the alleged trespasser may have implied permission to enter the property.
 For example, a door-to-door salesman may have implied permission to enter your property if you do not have a locked gate or a “no soliciting” sign.

-What does “standard of care” mean?
-Standard of care is a legal term for the amount of attentiveness, prudence and caution that a reasonable person must exercise under certain circumstances.
-If the homeowner does not meet the standard of care appropriate to the situation, the homeowner can be deemed negligent, meaning he or she can be liable for any damages suffered by the injured person.
+When it comes to people on the property, if the homeowner/dog owner does not demonstrate the amount of care that's appropriate to the situation, the homeowner/dog owner can be deemed negligent, and can be liable for any damages suffered by the injured person.
 (A homeowner's obligations in this context fall under the legal umbrella known as "premises liability.")